learninglab-dev/the-resources/data/work/how-to.md

 	* dropdown to add images to s3 and then populate a photo-blog
 	* add a `/makeitpublic` or `/publish` slash or some such and just ship a nicely styled version of the post in question.
 * find hero image and style differently (maybe identify in alt text?)
-* find hero image and add to `og:image` or `twitter:image` to make sure our experience in slack is slicker and more visually appealing
+* find hero image and add to `og:image` or `twitter:image` to make sure our experience in slack is slicker and more visually appealing.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTY3MTQyLC00MzkwNDgyNzQsLTE4Mz
+eyJoaXN0b3J5IjpbODAzMDAxMzYsLTEwMTY3MTQyLC00MzkwND
-Q4OTUwNzUsMjEzNjAyMDM0NV19
+gyNzQsLTE4MzQ4OTUwNzUsMjEzNjAyMDM0NV19
 -->